aiven/aiven-docs/docs/products/dragonfly/howto/migrate-ext-redis-df-console.md

     **Run check** to verify the connection.

 :::important
-Address any issues that arise to ensure a smooth migration.
-Note that not all components of your Redis setup will be migrated.
-User accounts, ACLs, configurations, and active commands or scripts will not be transferred, but all database data and its content will be.
+Address issues to ensure a smooth migration.
+The migration does not include all components of your Redis setup, such as user accounts, ACLs, specific settings, and ongoing commands or scripts.
+However, it does transfer all your database data and its contents.
 :::

 ### Step 3: Migration